pop-os/gtk-theme/README.md

 ### Installation

 Pop is intended to be installed through the package manager.
-Packages for Ubuntu are available in PPA:
+Packages for Pop are available in PPA:
 ```
 sudo add-apt-repository ppa:system76/pop
 sudo apt update